Should I make a fatal accident claim?

 4. Funeral Expenses

-Funeral expenses can be claimed in a dependency claim.
-However, if these were recovered as part of the compensation paid to the estate, there can be no further claim for funeral expenses and vice versa; there can’t be a double payment.
+You can recover funeral expenses in a dependency claim.
+However, if these costs were paid as part of the estate’s compensation, there can be no more claims for funeral expenses.
+You cannot receive payment twice.

-You can call us any time on 029 2048 3615 and talk with one of our experienced legal experts.
+You can call Mooneerams any time on 029 2048 3615 and talk with one of our experienced legal experts.
 Your conversation will be confidential and on a no-obligation basis.

 No Win No Fee Fatal Accident Claims